lmullen/jekyll_figure/README.md

 formats.
 If the figures directory is set in `_config.yml`, then the image and the links will point there.

+You can [see an example here][].

 ## License

 MIT License <http://lmullen.mit-license.org/>

   [Jekyll]: http://jekyllrb.com/
+  [see an example here]: http://lincolnmullen.com/blog/a-figure-plugin-for-jekyll/